kun-yu-tsai/contact/README.md

 - Coroutine
 - Kodein as DI
 - Navigation Component
+- Constraint Layout
+- Unit tests: Mockito

 To do
-- Apply FragmentFactory and FragmentScenario to implement the test suite for Fragment
+- Apply FragmentFactory, FragmentScenario and Expresso to implement the test suite for Fragment